Nightstryke, "Power Shall Prevail" (2017) Album Review

 Power Shall Prevail opens with a one-minute instrumental intro, "Powerture," which might bring Iron Maiden's "The Ides of March" or "Transylvania" to mind.
 (I assume that's intentional.)
 From there we segue into the title track, which kicks in with a high pitched scream that would do John Gallagher of Raven proud, coupled with machine-precise riffage that is pure Angel Witch.
 Throughout this album, Nightstryke doesn't deviate much from the classic NWOBHM template—Power Shall Prevail contains nine speedy tracks full of dueling twin guitars battling over a base of solid, thumping bass lines and serviceable, if not particularly spectacular, drum work (it turns out that the drums on this album were "played" by a drum machine programmed by guitarist Juho Karppinen, which explains that).
 When he's not screaming at the top of his lungs, guitarist/vocalist Rami Hermunen has a hoarse, croaky sort of voice that actually works very well with this sort of power/speed metal mayhem.
 He's no Dickinson or Halford, but his delivery is as confident and comfortable as a beat-up old leather jacket.

 The irresistible "Steel Thunder" is next, and it's a so-'80s it hurts "fast car" song, (complete with revving-engine sound effects at the beginning), that will keep listeners' adrenaline levels high as they air-guitar along.
 Nightstryke then tries their hand at an Iron Maiden-style epic with "Story of the Forty-Seven Ronin," which gallops along nicely for its entire six-minute-plus length.
 From there we're back to short-but-sweet territory again on the excellent "Witches' Night" and the slasher-flick ode "Neon Killer," whose chorus is absolutely made for screaming along to.
 "Take You Away" is another quick, three-minute speed metal heart attack and then the album closes with another Maiden-style epic, "Mist in the Valley," which runs for nine and a half minutes but doesn't wear out its welcome in all that time.
 "Mist" sounds like it could've come off of Piece of Mind, with plenty of widdly-widdly guitar battles and Steve Harris-esque bass mastery, ending the album on a most satisfactory note.
-As soon as Power Shall Prevail came to close I was immediately stabbing the "replay" button and saying, "Where have these guys been all my life?
+As soon as Power Shall Prevail came to a close, I was immediately stabbing the "replay" button and saying, "Where have these guys been all my life?
 I wanna hear more!"

 Summing It Up